 The FTC has issued new COPPA regulations to go into effect this summer.
-If anything, the new regulations are worse than the previous, much criticized set on the books.
-This begs the question, “Is COPPA unnecessarily stringent?
+If anything, the new rules are worse than the previous, much criticized set on the books.
+This begs the question, “Is COPPA unnecessarily stringent?”

 COPPA is an abbreviation for the Children’s Online Privacy Protection Act of 1998.
 The law falls into the category of those designed to “protect the poor innocent children” from the horrors of the world.

 Don’t get me wrong.
-There are plenty of horrors out there and children should be protected from them.
-The problem is COPPA doesn’t really accomplish this goal at all.
+There are plenty of horrors out there, and we should protect children from them.
+The problem is COPPA doesn’t accomplish this goal at all.

-The FTC is charged with enforcing the law.
-The new regulations issued by the Agency include a bevy of restrictions detailing when advertisers must first get permission from parents when tracking, accessing or using the data of children’s activities online as part of an overall advertising effort.
+The FTC enforces COPPA.
+The new regulations issued by the Commission include a bevy of restrictions detailing when advertisers must first get permission from parents prior to tracking, accessing or using the data of children’s activities online.

 So…we are worried advertisers are going to do what exactly with kids?
 Molest them?
 Sell them a car?
 What?

-As you have undoubtedly been told ad nauseum, the First Amendment gives each of us the right to free speech.
-This includes both the right to speak out and the right to access certain information such as books, websites and the like.
+The First Amendment gives each of us the right to free speech.
+This constitutional right includes both the right to speak out and the right to access certain information such as books, websites and the like.

 COPPA is so onerous that most sites comply with it by doing an interesting thing.
 They close off their site to kids under 13, the cutoff age for COPPA.
-This means a government regulation is effectively prohibiting the free speech rights of kids.
-There is no age restriction on the First Amendment and the government has far overreached its rights with COPPA.
+Put another way, a government regulation is effectively prohibiting the free speech rights of children.
+There is no age restriction on the First Amendment, and the government has far overreached its rights with COPPA.

 Fortune Magazine investigated this issue.
 In his article for the publication, Michal Lev-Ram reported: